bitwarden/help/_articles/plans-and-pricing/upgrade-from-individual-to-org.md

    - **Teams:** For businesses and other team organizations. **[Learn more](https://bitwarden.com/help/article/about-bitwarden-plans/#teams-organizations/)**.
    - **Enterprise:** For businesses and other large organizations. **[Learn more](https://bitwarden.com/help/article/about-bitwarden-plans/#enterprise-organizations/)**.

-   {% note %}Paid Organizations (Families, Teams, or Enterprise) include **Premium** features for all enrolled users.
+   {% note %}Paid Organizations (Families, Teams, or Enterprise) include premium features for all enrolled users.
 For more information about Premium features, see [About Bitwarden Plans](https://bitwarden.com/help/article/about-bitwarden-plans/#compare-the-plans/).
    {% endnote %}

 6. Enter the following information:
    - If you selected **Teams** or **Enterprise**, enter the number of Bitwarden **User Seats** you need.
 You can add additional seats later if required.
    - If you selected **Families**, **Teams**, or **Enterprise**, enter the amount of **Additional Storage (GB)** you need.
 Your plan comes with 1 GB of shared encrypted file storage, and you can add additional storage later if needed.
 7. In the **Summary** section, select whether you'd like to be billed **Annually** or **Monthly**.

+   Families Organizations may only be billed **Annually**.
 8. Enter your **Payment Information** and select **Submit**.

-## Cancel Individual Premium
+## Cancel Premium Individual Plan

 Paid Organizations (Families, Teams, or Enterprise) automatically provide all users with access to premium features.
 If you had a **Premium** individual subscription at the time of creating the Organization, you can cancel your **Premium** individual subscription without losing access to premium features.

 {% warning %}
-If you cancel your **Premium** individual subscription, leaving the Paid Organization will result in a loss of access to premium features.
+Bitwarden offers refunds for cancelled Premium Individual plans **within 30 days of account creation**.
+If you create a paid Organization within 30 days of creating a Premium individual account, [Contact Us](https://bitwarden.com/contact) to initiation your refund.

+At this time, Bitwarden does not offer refunds to paid subscriptions older than 30 days.
 {% endwarning %}

 Complete the following steps to cancel your **Premium** individual subscription: